 Contributions and general help is always very welcome.
 General comments and feedback is also appreciated.
-The ideal way to send in code or documenttion changes is by using our darcs repository and the “darcs send” feature.
+The ideal way to send in code or documentation changes is by sending a pull request to our github repository.

 If you have any nice programs written using Gtk2Hs we’d like to hear, especially if we can put some screenshots up here.